 By this time the Squadron was operating under extremely difficult conditions.
 It was under strength in aircrew, aircraft and transport vehicles (even some of those that were in use were in a very poor condition).
 Even the refueling facilities were limited to one 900 gallon bowser and even this had to be filled by hand at a fuel dump 10 miles away.

-Even so during January 1944 , 93 missions were carried out and 72.5% of these were successful.
+Even so during January 1944 , 93 operations were carried out and 72.5% of these were successful.

 On 19 February 1944 the squadron returned in full with 18 Halifax's to Blida to concentrate their efforts on Southern France.
 During the next few months operations over France increased and between 12 - 14 sorties per night were flown and on some nights up to 19.
 The loss rate was fairly low and some operations during May involved a number of paratroop tasks for the USAAF.

-On 29th July the first operational drop using a Stirling was carried out with Wing Cdr Stanbury flying LJ938 along with S/Ldr Mawer flying Halifax JP242 dropped two teams of OSS OG over Southern France.
+On 29th July the first operational drop using a Stirling was attempted over Southern France with Wing Cdr Stanbury flying LJ938 .
+The operation was unsuccessful due to heavy cloud

 On 1st September 5 aircraft left on operations and these were to be the last night operations carried out.